 WITH RESULT SETS ( ("id" int, "SpeciesId" int, "SpeciesId.Predicted" int));.
 You can insert the results into a new table, or return them to an application.

 The results are 150 predictions about species using floral characteristics as inputs.
 For the majority of the observations, the predicted species matches the actual species.

 This example has been made simple by using the Python iris dataset for both training and scoring.
 A more typical approach would involve running a SQL query to get the new data, and passing that into Python as

 In this exercise, you learned how to create stored procedures dedicated to different tasks, where each stored procedure used the system stored procedure

 sp_execute_external_script to start a Python process.
 Inputs to the Python process are passed to

 sp_execute_external as parameters.
 Both the Python script itself and data variables in a SQL Server database are passed as inputs.

 Generally, you should only plan on using SSMS with polished Python code, or simple Python code that returns row-based output.
 As a tool, SSMS supports query languages like T-SQL and returns flattened rowsets.
-If your code generates visual output like a scatterplot or histogram, you need a tool or end-user application that can render the image outside of the stored procedure.
+If your code generates visual output like a scatterplot or histogram, you need a separate tool or end-user application that can render the image outside of the stored procedure.

 For some Python developers who are used to writing all-inclusive script handling a range of operations, organizing tasks into separate procedures might seem unnecessary.
 But training and scoring have different use cases.
 By separating them, you can put each task on a different schedule and scope permissions to each operation.